 In the spirit of powering a more prosperous world and developing a wide-range of energy diverse technologies, in 2017 Cummins announced its commitment to invest in electrification across many applications, markets and regions.

-Today, just two years after unveiling AEOS, a fully electric heavy-duty (class 7) concept truck, Cummins is supplying battery electric powertrains for transit buses, school buses, light commercial vehicles such as pick-up and delivery vehicles and medium-duty trucks.
+Today, nearly three years after unveiling AEOS, a fully electric heavy-duty (class 7) concept truck, Cummins is supplying battery electric powertrains for transit buses, school buses, light commercial vehicles such as pick-up and delivery vehicles and medium-duty trucks.

 Cummins’ continued commitment to innovation and bringing the right technologies, to the right markets, at the right time is demonstrated with the unveiling of the new Integrated e-Drive system.
 The integrated electric drivetrain features a motor, transmission and inverter integrated into a single unit.
 The new traction system is currently in the development phase and expected to launch in the second half of 2022.